knavels/2-python-games/README.md

-# 5-python-games
+# 2-python-games
-5 Python Games that teaches everyone how to code python like a pro
+2 oldie Python Games that teaches everyone how to code